alphagov/paas-team-manual/docs/guides/GPG.md

 configure `gpg-agent`, which is similar in concept to `ssh-agent`, to cache your password for a short period of time.

-Write the following to your shell initialisation (e.g. `~/.bashrc` or `~/.zshrc`) to load `gpg-agent` each time you start a new shell:
+Write the following to your shell initialisation (such as `~/.bashrc` or `~/.zshrc`) to load `gpg-agent` each time you start a new shell:

     if which gpg-agent >/dev/null; then